xiadnoring/manapi-http/README.md

 # Manapi HTTP Server/Client

 ## Introduction
-HTTP server written on C++ which support HTTP/1.1, HTTP/2 and HTTP/3
+HTTP server written on C++ which support HTTP/1.1, HTTP/2 and HTTP/3 (over QUIC)

 > [!CAUTION]
 > This project in development!!!